Lundalogik/LimeBootstrapAppStore/DocumentSearch/README.md

 ```

 ## Installation
-1. Create the SQL function cfn_addon_fulltextsearch_checkstring.
+1. Create the SQL function cfn_addon_documentsearch_checkstring.
-2. Create the SQL function cfn_addon_fulltextsearch_checktype.
+2. Create the SQL function cfn_addon_documentsearch_checktype.
-3. Create the SQL function cfn_addon_fulltextsearch_editstring.
+3. Create the SQL function cfn_addon_documentsearch_editstring.
-4. Create the SQL procedure csp_addon_fulltextsearch_finddocuments.
+4. Create the SQL procedure csp_addon_documentsearch_finddocuments.
 If you get an error stating that:
 ```
 Cannot use a CONTAINS or FREETEXT predicate on table or indexed view 'dbo.file' because it is not full-text indexed.
 ```